-Fresh, green, coniferous, slightly sweet citrusy tope note
+Fresh, green, coniferous, slightly sweet citrusy top note

 Often associated with the holidays.
 Grand Firs are a popular Christmas tree.
-As with other fir trees, Grand Fir has been used as a disinfectant; the needles have be brewed or steeped and drank as a tea or used for additions to cleaning products.
+As with other fir trees, the needles are often brewed or steeped and drank as a tea or used for additions to cleaning products.
 The needles are also added to smudge bundles.

 Blends Well With

 Benzoin, cistus, citrus oils, clary sage, ginger, lavender, marjoram, pine, rosemary

 Grand Fir was first described by David Douglas as he collected specimens along his travels through the Pacific Northwest.
 In the timber industry Grand Fir is often cataloged as a Hem Fir, which is a blanket term used to describe many types of conifer wood.

 This oil can cause skin sensitization.
 Never use essential oils undiluted, in eyes or mucus membranes.
 Do not take internally unless working with a qualified and expert practitioner.
 Keep away from children.

 Before using topically, perform a small patch test on your inner forearm or back by applying a small quantity of diluted essential oil and apply a bandage.
 Wash the area if you experience any irritation.
 If no irritation occurs after 48 hours it is safe to use on your skin.